keboola/connection-docs/templates/marketing-platforms/marketing-platforms.md

 ![Name Template Instance](/templates/marketing-platforms/template-instance-name.png)

 This will take you to the page where you can set up the template containing the data app configuration.
-Here, you will need to provide credentials for the data sources and data destinations you want to use.
+Here, you will need to provide credentials for the data sources (extractors) and data destinations (writers) you want to use.
-Once you have completed this step, you can launch your data app using this template.

 {: .image-popup}
 ![Build Data App](/templates/marketing-platforms/build-data-app.png)

+Once you have completed this step, you can launch your data app.
+To do so, select the checkbox **Let’s do it** in the **Online Marketing Report** application and save the configuration.

+{: .image-popup}
+![Online Marketing Report](/templates/marketing-platforms/online-marketing-report.png)

 A data app has been created.
 You can also find its details in the section **Components – Data Apps**, where you can always edit the data apps you have created.

 Below, you can see a screenshot of the data app created from the Advertising Platforms template.
-Don’t worry, when configuring the app for the Advertising
-Platforms Template, you only need to select the checkbox **Let’s do it** and save the configuration.

-{: .image-popup}
-![Online Marketing Report](/templates/marketing-platforms/online-marketing-report.png)

 {: .image-popup}
 ![Online Marketing Dashboard](/templates/marketing-platforms/online-marketing-dashboard.png)